khorton/ft_program/README.txt

     sequence - sequence number for each test.
 A value between 0 and 127.
 Allows test points to be reordered by changing the value in this table.

   The wb table contains the following columns:
-    date - date of the weighing.  test_card.pl will choose the appropriate weight and balance data based on the flight date and the dates in this table. wt - empty weight
+    aircraft - defines the aircraft that this row is for.
+Value in this column is the ID from the aircraft table. date - date of the weighing.  test_card.pl will choose the appropriate weight and balance data based on the flight date and the dates in this table. wt - empty weight
     moment - empty moment
-    remarks
+    mtow - the maximum take-off weight for this aircraft on this date. remarks

+    The aircraft table contains the following columns: id - unique aircraft id.
+Used to identify the aircraft in the wb table. registration - aircraft registration (e.g. C-GNHK, or N123) type - aircraft model designation
+      SerialNumber - aircraft serial number.
+      Owner - aircraft owner.

 Interacting with the MySQL database
   On OS X, Cocoa-MySQL and/or phpmyadmin are good free options to interact with the database.